- 1 What is a ‘bad dancer’?

 - 2 Bad dancer trait: You are underexposed

 - 3 Bad dancer trait: We compare ourselves to others

-- 4 Bad dancer trait: Someone said you couldn’t dance.
-You believed them.
+- 4 Bad dancer trait: Someone said you couldn’t dance and you BELIEVED them.

 - 5 Bad dancer trait: You’re ‘under-practiced’

 - 8 Solution 1: Find an expert and attend a class

 - 9 Solution 2: ‘Start with 2’ (movements)

 - 10 Solution 3: Stop asking people’s opinion (for now)

 - 11 Conclusion – Bad dancer, be gone